Suzy Nakamura: Career

 Nakamura has acted in various films, television shows, commercials, web-series, and stage plays throughout her career, in addition to performing improv comedy.
 She cofounded The Second City Detroit in 1993.

-Nakamura got her first film role as a troubled teen in Rea Tajiri's Chicago-based film, Strawberry Fields (1997).
+Her first film role was as a troubled teen in Rea Tajiri's Chicago-based film, Strawberry Fields (1997).
 It was an official selection at the 54th Venice International Film Festival.

 On May 7, 2015, ABC picked up Ken Jeong's Dr. Ken starring Jeong as a fictional version of himself and Nakamura as his wife for its 2015–16 Fall Season.
+She played a recurring role as investigative reporter Irene Abe on FX's crime drama television series Snowfall.
+In August 2018, it was announced that Nakamura had joined HBO's television comedy Avenue 5 as Iris Kimura, the assistant to billionaire Herman Judd (played by Josh Gad).
+The series premiered on January 19, 2020.

+Honors and awards

 She was an honoree at the East West Players' 52nd Visionary Award in 2018.

-In August 2018, it was announced that Nakamura had joined HBO's television comedy Avenue 5 as Iris Kimura, the assistant to Josh Gad's billionaire character, Herman Judd.
-The series premiered on January 19, 2020.

-She had a recurring role as investigative reporter Irene Abe on FX's crime drama television series Snowfall.